sen-team8/user-manual/Logout/logout.md

 # Logout
-User can logout from DA-Dash by clicking on the Logout option in the SideBar.
+User can logout from DA-Dash by clicking on the `Logout` option in the `SideBar`.